 You will undertake fieldwork internationally.
 Past countries have included Malta.
 Following a brief introduction to the international fieldwork destination, this will comprise the design and execution of individual project-based fieldwork involving data collection relating to a negotiated topic of relevance to the destination.

-The expansion of the tourism industry – both nationally and locally – means there will continue to be a need for trained graduates in this field.
+The expansion of the global tourism industry means there will continue to be a need for trained graduates in this field.

 In your final year, your Honours Project can be completed through a work placement.
 This placement enables you to gain relevant work experience so that you can apply your tourism management knowledge and experiences into a work setting.
 Please note that you must organise this work placement yourself.